steventhorne/legendhub/README.md

 - Bootstrap build process
     - The site makes use of Bootstrap CSS framework
     - The css/themes folder contains custom bootstrap styles
-        - The _*-theme.scss files include _variables.scss overrides
+        - The _*-theme.scss files include _variables.scss overrides for each theme
         - The _custom.scss contains custom css that is also built with bootstrap
     - You must manually build bootstrap with these files to update bootstrap or the themes
         - More can be found [here](https://getbootstrap.com/docs/4.1/getting-started/build-tools/)